Metabolism

 Academy Research Fellow, Turku PET Centre; Docent, Department of Clinical Medicine

 Human beings need to sleep for one-third of their lifetime, and the quality of sleep determines the quality of life and socioeconomics at large.
 Sleep apnea is characterized by breathing pauses during sleep, resulting in intermittent hypoxemia and sleep fragmentation.
 Sleep apnea affects one billion people in the world.
 Population-based studies have shown clear links between sleep apnea and other diseases.
 According to a European sleep apnea cohort study, cardiovascular and metabolic diseases are highly prevalent.
-In addition, patients with sleep apnea have a higher risk of developing dementia.
+In addition, patients with sleep apnea have a higher risk of developing dementia and cardiovascular diseases.
 In sleep apnea, oxygen delivery to tissues and organs is interrupted, which causes intermittent hypoxia and inflammation.
 As oxygen delivery affects all organs simultaneously, patients with sleep apnea are often multimorbid.
 This has recently been confirmed by a Finnish nationwide study, which is the largest investigation on multimorbidity in people with sleep apnea in this field.
-It is, thus, obvious that sleep apnea is a major public health problem affecting the general population.
+It is, thus, obvious that sleep apnea is a major public health problem affecting general population.

 Sleep research in Finland is active.
-Finland is the top two contributor regarding the number of sleep research publications per million population, according to a statistics made in year 2023.
+Finland is the top two contributor regarding the number of sleep research publications per million population, according to a statistics recently published by us (Li et al. Sleep Medicine Reviews, 2024, 77:101967, https://doi.org/10.1016/j.smrv.2024.101967).

 Key words: